QasimK/learn-it/pytest-cheat-sheet.md

 --fixtures    # show available builtin function arguments -h | --help   # show help on command line and config file options

-# With Django the setup time may be quite long (don't do this normally)
+# With Django the setup time may be quite long (Don't do this normally?
+Do this normally!)
 --nomigrations

 # (Exception information is stored on sys.last_value, sys.last_type and sys.last_traceback.)
---pdb         # Open pdb on failure
---capture=no  # Allow use of ipdb in code
+--pdb               # Open pdb on failure [Install PDB++: pdbpp] -s | --capture=no   # Allow use of ipdb in code

 -x            # Stop after first failure
 --maxfail=3   # Stop after 3 failures